phansol/gremlin/README.md

 Automatically refine somatic genomic rearrangements from whole-genome sequences of tumor and matched normal tissues.
 GREMLIN takes a SV call set as an input and extracts features from the whole-genome bam (or cram).
 Then, it scores each of the calls and outputs a refined SV list.

-GREMLIN was trained and verified using >200k SVs from ~1,800 cancer whole-genomes obtained from the PCAWG and Lee et al. You can simply apply GREMLIN optimized for the PCAWG dataset or retrain the model with the curated SV calls from a small fraction of samples from your cohort.
+GREMLIN was trained and verified using >200k SVs from ~1,800 cancer whole-genomes obtained from the [PCAWG](https://www.nature.com/articles/s41586-019-1913-9) and [Lee et al.](https://www.sciencedirect.com/science/article/pii/S0092867419305112) You can simply apply GREMLIN optimized for the PCAWG dataset or retrain the model with the curated SV calls from a small fraction of samples from your cohort.

-## Table of contents
-  * [Installation]
-  * [Usage]
-  * [Output file description]
-  * [Adjusting threshold]
-  * [Retraining GREMLIN]

 ## Installation
 ```